Abdias De La Luz Rodriguez

 After a stint in the USA as a gardener, Abdias returned to his homeland of Puebla to study liquid wisdom from his aging father.

-Years later, Abdias works with bull hides, a tree trunk still neck and other techniques his ancestors applied to craft Luneta's Cimarron.
+Years later, Abdias works with bull hides, a tree trunk still neck and other techniques his ancestors applied to craft Luneta's Papalometl + Cimarron.

 To start, he gathers mature wild agave Cimarron (a. marmorata family, known in other regions as wild tepeztate), which takes 20 to 25 years before it is ready to harvest.
-While Abdias works with numerous heirloom varieties of agave, they are mostly cultivated in his garden and fields.
-Wild marmorata, known locally as Cimarron, is one of the only wild agave's that Abdias and the local producers use.
+While Abdias works with numerous heirloom varieties of agave, they are mostly cultivated in his garden and fields like the Papalometl that is part of this ensemble.
+Wild marmorata, known locally as Cimarron, is one of the only wild agaves that Abdias and the local producers use in his town in Puebla.

-Once Abdias and his team gather the and sculpt the cimarron, they roast the hearts in an underground earthen oven for 4 to 6 days using volcanic rock and mesquite and encino wood.
+Once Abdias and his team gather, they sculpt the cimarron + papalometl & they roast the hearts in an underground earthen oven for 4 to 6 days using local volcanic rock fueled by mesquite and encino wood.

 Fermentation and milling: